-ETBs use a genetically engineered version of the SLTA.
-In its wild-type form, Shiga-like Toxin or "SLT" is thought to induce its own entry into a cell when proximal to the cell surface membrane, self-route to the cytosol, and enzymatically and irreversibly shut down protein synthesis via ribosome inactivation.
-SLTA is normally coupled to its cognate Shiga-like Toxin B subunit, or SLTB, to target the CD77 cell surface marker, a non-internalizing glycosphingolipid.
+ETBs use a genetically engineered version of the SLTA, a ribosome inactivating bacterial protein.
+In its wild-type form, Shiga-like Toxin ("SLT") is thought to induce its own entry into a cell when proximal to the cell surface membrane, self-route to the cytosol, and enzymatically and irreversibly shut down protein synthesis via ribosome inactivation.
+SLTA is normally coupled to its cognate Shiga-like Toxin B subunit ("SLTB") to target the CD77 cell surface marker, a non-internalizing glycosphingolipid.
 In our scaffold, a genetically engineered SLTA subunit with no cognate SLTB component is genetically fused to antibody domains or fragments specific to a target, resulting in a biologic therapeutic that can identify the particular target and specifically kill the cell.
-The antibody domains may be substituted with other antibody domains having different specificities to allow for the rapid development of new drugs to selected targets in cancer and other serious diseases.
+The antibody domains may be substituted with other antibody domains having different specificities to allow for the rapid development of new drugs to selected targets in cancer.

 ETBs combine the specificity of an antibody with SLTA's potent mechanism of cell destruction.
-Based on the disease setting, we have created ETBs that have reduced immunogenicity and are capable of delivering additional payloads into a target cell.
-Immunogenicity is the ability of a foreign substance to provoke an immune response in a host.
-ETBs have relatively predictable pharmacokinetic, or PK, profiles and can be rapidly screened for desired activity in robust cell-based and animal-model assays.
-Because SLTA can induce internalization against non- and poorly-internalizing receptors, the universe of targets for ETBs should be substantially larger than that seen with antibody drug conjugates, or ADCs, which are not likely to be effective if the target does not readily internalize the ADC payload.
+Based on the disease setting, we have created ETBs that have a reduced propensity for triggering innate immunogenicity and attendant toxicities like capillary leak syndrome ("CLS").
+To date, there have been no instances of CLS or other manifestations of innate immunity observed with any of our next-generation ETBs.

+ETBs have relatively predictable pharmacokinetic ("PK") profiles and can be rapidly screened for desired activity in robust cell-based and animal-model assays.
+Because SLTA can induce internalization against non- and poorly-internalizing receptors, the universe of targets for ETBs should be substantially larger than that seen with antibody drug conjugates ("ADCs"), which are not likely to be effective if the target does not readily internalize the ADC payload.